lemlac/mulem/docs/reference.md

 Each pattern starts with `|`.
 This was chosen because pattern matching is a core feature in Mulang and a core identy of functional programming.
 This keeps it much briefer than the usual `switch`/`case` statement, closer to the pattern matching found in functional programming languages like Haskell or OCaml.

 Its syntax is a bit different than most blocks.
 You start with `match expr then` with no colon.
 Each case starts with `|`.
-That's because it's parsily inlined, relying on the rule that symbols at the start of the line are part of the same expression, although this is a special case since each pattern starts a block.
+This is a special case since each pattern starts a block.
 The colons are put at the end of the pattern on each case, with each case being its own block.

 The patterns map to the type passed in after `match`, so you only need to reference the members of that type in each pattern.